Vernacular Homes Ltd

 Gaining permission to convert a barn will depend on a number of factors.
 Some barns will not be considered to be significant enough to merit conversion or they are still suitable for their existing use.

 Your barn may be considered to be too close to another property or the restrictions of the site may exclude the creation of a separate dwelling, in this, there may still be scope to convert to a holiday let or as additional accommodation to a dwelling house.

 It is important to present a good scheme to the local authority, with a well thought out design which respects the original building and is to a required level of detail to demonstrate the methodology of repair and restoration as well as conversion.

-For more information on the construction phase of a barn conversion read more on barn conversions in Kent, East Sussex and Surrey.
+For more information on the construction phase of a barn conversion read more on barn conversions in Kent and East Sussex.

 VH Architecture has extensive experience in preparing drawings and documentation for applications to convert barns and outbuildings.
 Call 01233 861177 or email us to discuss your project.

 Disclaimer: Any advice or opinion expressed within this article, should be verified through consultation with a design/planning professional or through discussion with your local authority’s planning department.
 VH Architecture/ Vernacular Homes Ltd is not responsible for any error resulting from the unverified use of the information provided on this website.